-Large area (63.6 mm x 64 mm) n-on-n silicon strip detectors have been fabricated, implementing various p-stop structures in the n-side for the n-strip isolation.
-A comparison was made for conventional full-common, individual, combined, and slit-common p-stop structures.
+Large area (63.6 mm x 64 mm) n-on-n silicon strip detectors have been fabricated with various p-stop structures in the n-side for the n-strip isolation.
+A comparison was made for conventional full-common, individual, combined, and slit-common pstop structures.

 The detectors were characterized in laboratory and in beamtests.
-The inter-strip capacitance showed that the individual and the combined p-stop structure had the least capacitance.
+The individual and the combined p-stop structures showed the least inter-strip capacitance.
 The beamtests showed that the individual p-stop structure collected less charge in the region between the strips than other p-stop structures.
-The loss of charge in the individual p-stop structure has been traced to the built-in accumulation layer surrounding the individual p-stop structure and covers the detector.
+The loss of charge in the individual p-stop structure has been traced to the built-in accumulation layer surrounding the individual p-stop structure and covering the detector.
+The increase of charge collection and the decrease of noise occupancy support the need for over-depletion.